idptools/dodo/docs/guide.md

 the ring bond to CD (3.444 Å against 1.47).
 Trading a strained backbone bond for a broken proline ring is not a trade worth making, so DODO does not.

-Doing this properly means constraining the walk so its closing alpha carbon lands within peptide reach of the anchor's nitrogen.
-Measured on ten seams, 5 have 20–43% of the closure circle in reach and 5 have none, so it needs constraints reaching further back than the closing step.
-That is future work, and it is what would make this the default.
+Constraining the walk so its closing alpha carbon lands within peptide reach of the anchor's nitrogen was tried too, and measured not to work.
+Over 83 closures across three structures and three seeds, only 22 have an in-reach point that also satisfies the CA–CA–CA pseudo-angle window — and those already close.
+40 never bring the closure circle within reach at all, and 21 can only reach the nitrogen by kinking that angle.
+So the strained seam is not a missing feature; it is what independent rigid-body repositioning and chain rebuilding cost, and DODO labels it rather than hiding it.
 :::

 **It can introduce marginal steric contacts.** Alpha carbons are placed 3.20 Å apart and the trace